const std = @import("std");

 }

-Now, another thing that you might have noticed in this code example, is that the main()
+Another thing that you might have noticed in this code example, is that the main()

 function is marked with the pub

 keyword.
-This keyword means “public”.
 It marks the main()

 function as a public function from this module.